sahil11129/Projects/TZ Assets/PII extraction - Fine-tuned Models using Watson NLP.md

 ![Data-JSON](Screenshots/Data-Json.png)

 ## Step 2.
-Fine-Tune the Model for PII Extraction
+Fine-Tune BiLSTM Model for PII Extraction

 Watson NLP offers fine-tune functionality for custom training.
 The process of identifying and PII entities from text can be accomplished using two different types of models: